MichaelCyger/Domains-Black-Friday-Cyber-Monday/README.md

 Find discounts on domain name registrations, transfers, premium domains, backorders, and domain-related services.

 Don't forget to:
-- 👉 ...give this repo a star so it becomes trending on Black Friday! ⭐
+- 👉 ...give this repo a star so it trends for Black Friday! ⭐
 - 👉 ...bookmark this page to come back here next year 2025! 📆
 - 👉 ...[confirm your local time as all times listed below are in UTC](https://alarmclocktab.com/current-time/utc/) 🕦